-- 9.2 The school keeps a variety of records concerning incidents of continual misbehavior, to monitor wellbeing and mental health, to monitor any incident of sexual harassment, bulling, sexual violence, online or offline along with any discriminatory behaviour.
-The school has a zero tolerance for racism and discrimination. - 9.3 The Head teacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded. - 9.4 It is the responsibility of the Governing Body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
-The governing body will pay particular attention to matters of racial equality and ensure that no child is treated unfairly because of race or ethnic background. - 9.5 The Governing Body reviews this policy every two years.
+- 10.1 The Head Teacher monitors the effectiveness of this policy on a regular basis, reporting to the Governing Body on the effectiveness of the policy and, if necessary, making recommendations for further improvements. - 10.2 The school keeps a variety of records concerning incidents of continual misbehavior, to monitor wellbeing and mental health, to monitor any incident of sexual harassment, bulling, sexual violence, online or offline along with any discriminatory behaviour.
+The school has a zero tolerance for racism and discrimination. - 10.3 The Head Teacher keeps a record of any child who is suspended for a fixed-term, or who is permanently excluded. - 10.4 It is the responsibility of the Governing Body to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently.
+The governing body will pay particular attention to matters of racial equality and ensure that no child is treated unfairly because of race or ethnic background.

+10.5 The Governing Body reviews this policy every two years.
 The Governors may, however, review the policy earlier than this if the government introduces new regulations, or if the Governing Body receives recommendations on how the policy might be improved.

-Review Date: October 2021
+Review Date: November 2023

-Next Review Date: September 2023
+Next Review Date: November 2025